-- the Full Retrospective Approach (FRA), whereby all accounting components of insurance contracts are recalculated from the contracts' inception.
+- The Full Retrospective Approach (FRA), whereby all accounting components of insurance contracts are recalculated from the contracts' inception.
 This approach has been applied for term creditor insurance contracts written since 2021, taking into account data availability.
 This method is mandatory if the data is available.
-Where this is not the case, the following approaches may be used; - the Fair Value Approach (FVA), whereby insurance contracts are measured at fair value at the transition date.
-This method concerns almost 80% of insurance contracts; - the Modified Retrospective Approach (MRA), a simplified version of the FRA that avoids the additional cost of producing historical contract data.
-This approach has been applied mainly to the term creditor insurance contracts written by BPCE and some of the Brazilian subsidiaries' insurance books.
+Where this is not the case, the following approaches may be used: - The Fair Value Approach (FVA), whereby insurance contracts are measured at fair value at the transition date.
+This method concerns most of the Group's insurance contracts;

 In the transition balance sheet at 1 January 2022, insurance liabilities were analysed between three items: the Best Estimate (BE), the contractual service margin (CSM) and the risk adjustment (RA).
-At the transition date, the CSM represented $\[\in \]$ 17 billion and the RA represented $\[\in \]$ 1.5 billion, in both cases before tax.
+At the transition date, the CSM represented €14.9 billion and the RA represented €1.5 billion, in both cases before tax.